top of page

 children coloring

-Active family and community engagement, the third pillar of community schools, is essential to fostering relationships of trust and respect between the school and the community.
+Powerful student and family engagement is essential to fostering relationships of trust and respect between the school and the community.
 Our community schools prioritize meaningful and ongoing connection with families and community members and establish the systems to make it happen.
+We strive to take student and family voices into account when cultivating the school environment and engaging in decision making processes.

 Educators and other staff at community schools understand that engagement happens on a continuum—from partnering with parents to develop and promote a vision for student success, to offering courses, activities, and services for parents and community members, to creating structures and opportunities for shared leadership.
 Families and community members feel welcome, supported, and valued as essential partners.